• Skip to main content

 -Add the frozen gnocchi to the pot and cook until they float to the surface (approximately 10 minutes).

--Using a slotted spoon, remove gnocchi from cooking water and immediately add to the saucepan and toss gently to coat the gnocchi with the sauce.
+-Using a slotted spoon, remove the gnocchi from the cooking water and immediately add to the saucepan and toss gently to coat the gnocchi with the sauce.

 -Top with the freshly chopped basil.